AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/VPC flow logs/Enable the flow log feature.md

 3. In the left-side navigation pane, click **Flow Log**.

-4. Authorize VPC to assume the AliyunVPCLogArchiveRole role to access Log Service.
+4. Authorized VPC as prompted.

     **Note:**

-    -   If you have authorized VPC to assume the AliyunActionTrailDefaultRole role, skip this step.
+    -   This operation is required only when you perform the authorization for the first time.
+You must complete the authorization by using your Alibaba Cloud account.
-    -   If you use a RAM user to log on to VPC, you must authorize the RAM user by using an Alibaba Cloud account.
+    -   If you use a RAM user to log on to VPC, the RAM user must be granted relevant permissions.
+For more information, see [RAM user authorization](/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md).
     -   You must not delete the RAM role or revoke the permissions from the RAM role.
 Otherwise, logs cannot be shipped to Log Service.
 5. On the Flow Log page, click **Create FlowLog**.